Our essential guide to getting around Uganda in a wheelchair, travel with disability including transport, and handy travel tips for disabled persons

 By air: Entebbe International Airport has wheelchairs, and a narrow aisle chair is also available.
 And at least all domestic airfields allow for a wheelchair, and assistance will be given to travelers with a disability.

-By car: Most tour companies use 4x4s and minibusses higher than normal cars, making transfers more difficult.
-Drivers and guides are normally happy to help, but they are not trained in this skill, so you must thoroughly explain your needs and stay in control of the situation during any transfers.
+By car: Most tour companies use 4x4s, and minibusses are higher than standard cars, making transfers is challenging.
+Drivers and guides are generally happy to help, but they are not trained in this skill, so you must thoroughly explain your needs and stay in control of the situation during any transfers.

 Distances are great, and roads are often bumpy, so if you are prone to skin damage, you need to take extra care.
 If you use one, place your own pressure-relieving cushion on top of (or instead of) the original car seat and, if necessary, pad around knees and elbows.
 Most importantly, make sure your local safari manager knows before you travel to Uganda.